nfqde/nfq-colors/README.md

     ${globalCss}
 `;
 ````
-The `globalCss` is the global css used to define your css vars and theme selectors these have to get injected to your global css.
-The `themeColors` are the available colors over all themes defined remapped to css vars and can be accessed with the styled components theme object later.
-The `shadows` are the available shadow styles over all themes defined remapped to css vars and can be accessed with the styled components theme object later.
+The `globalCss` is the global css used to define your css vars and theme selectors.
+These have to get injected to your global css. </br>
+The `themeColors` include all the available colors across all themes.
+They get remapped to css vars and can be accessed with the styled components theme object later. </br>
+The `shadows` include all the available shadow styles across all themes.
+They get remapped to css vars and can be accessed with the styled components theme object later.

 ### (Optional) Typescript Autocompletion
 Create a file in your project that overrides the styled components DefaultTheme interface.
-For example an `styled.d.ts` file in your project folder.
+For example a `styled.d.ts` file in your project folder.
 Add the following code to the file:

 ```typescript